sunrise-atelier/.github/profile/README.md

 Readme · MD
 # Sunrise Atelier

-**Open-source operational tools for communities that can't afford enterprise software.**
+**Open-source tools for peop;le that can't afford enterprise software.**

-We build free, plug-and-play technology for underserved communities and under-resourced organizations — the people who most need good tools are the ones least likely to have access to them.
-Anchored in Orange County, CA. No VC.
-No ads.
-Ever.
+The people who need good tools are the ones least likely to have access to them.
+Based in the Bay Area.
+Always free.

 ---